What to Plant

 Federal Funding – Plantings conducted through the Conservation Reserve Enhancement Program (CREP) involve a perpetual Reinvest in Minnesota conservation easement and require the use of native vegetation, while Conservation Reserve Program (CRP) and Environmental Quality Incentive Program (EQIP) plantings can include native or non-native species depending on project goals.
 For federal programs, NRCS Field Office Technical Guide (FOTG) practice standards are used, along with Agronomy Technical Note #31 to define applicable practice standards and seed source requirements.

 State Funding – NRCS conservation practice standards including CPS-393 “Filter Strip”, CPS-342 “Critical Area Planting”, and CPS-327 “Conservation Cover” are also used for state (BWSR) funded projects.
 Native species are strongly encouraged for projects to meet the Buffer Law, but if individual program requirements allow, local conservation district staff have the flexibility to approve non-native, non-invasive forage species for Buffer Law buffers (up to an average 50-foot width) and alternative practices when they will be planted for honey bee habitat, or when they will be hayed, grazed, and/or exposed to pesticide drift.
-See BWSR's Native Vegetation Guidelines (pdf) for detailed information about seed and plant requirements for projects.
+See BWSR's Native Vegetation Establishment and Enhancement Guidelines (pdf) for detailed information about seed and plant requirements for projects.
 The BWSR Buffer Establishment and Management Toolbox provides additional detailed information for project planning and implementation.

 Local Funding – In addition to guiding buffer projects, local Soil and Water Conservation Districts may know of additional local funding sources, such as watershed districts and local conservation organizations.
 Individual funding sources may have specific guidance for planting options.